14 best things to do in Charlestown, Cornwall in 2023

 Nowadays, they’re used for film sets!

-I recommend walking all the way down to the lower part of the harbour and seeing the boats close up – try to guess which ones have been used in which movies!
+I recommend walking down to the lower part of the harbour and seeing the boats close up – try to guess which ones have been used in which movies!

 If you want to explore Charlestown a little more, you can do a walking tour around the old village and harbour!

-Run by local Lyndon Allen, this walking tour aims to show tourists a different side of the town while going through its whole history – from Polmear to Poldark!
+Local Lyndon Allen runs this walking tour to show tourists a different side of the town while going through its whole history – from Polmear to Poldark!

 We took this tour on our last trip to Charlestown, and it offered a fascinating look at the town’s unique history and significance to Cornwall and the rest of the UK.